wallinrex/football-api/README.md

 **License**
 - This project is licensed under the **MIT License** — see the `LICENSE` file.

+**Attributions**
+- This project includes MIT-licensed code from sense-hat-joystick.

 **Notes & Troubleshooting**
 - If the display remains blank, ensure the Sense HAT is connected, `sense-hat-led` is functional, and `FOOTBALL_API_KEY` is set.